Living on Campus in the High School Summer Program at Saint Vincent College

 We also work to make sure students have plenty of fun during their experience on campus!

 Afternoon activities are an important part of the full program and run every weekday afternoon beginning at 3:00 p.m.
 They provide a balance to the day and a chance for each student to try some new kind of engagement.
 Students are asked to sign up for an activity in which they will participate in on Mondays, Wednesdays and Friday for the entire program.
 On Tuesdays and Thursday, students will paticipate in an interactive educational series which will include sessions on stress management, financial literacy, interview basics and understanding your social media footprint.
-On Mondays, Wednesdays and Friday, students will have a choice of several options, which will be revealed very soon!
+On Mondays, Wednesdays and Fridays, students will have a choice of several options, which will be revealed very soon!